MohanadOdema/EnergyShield/Documentation/README.md

 $ES_PATH/container_results/stats_for_casc_agent_4_new.csv
 ```

 The number in each file name matches the data to the corresponding Controller 1 through 4 as indicated in Table 1.
-Since Controller 1 was used in Experiment 1, the summary data in `stats_for_casc_agent_1_new.csv` is derived from the output of `run_exp1.sh`.
+Since Controller 1 was used in [Experiment 1](#3-experiment-1---energy-efficiency-and-safety-evaluation), the summary data in `stats_for_casc_agent_1_new.csv` is derived from the output of `run_exp1.sh`.

 The raw data for each additional agent is likewise output to `$ES_PATH/container_results/raw_data`, with one folder for each of these additional agents.
-See Section 6 for a description of the structure and format of this data.
+See the [Appendix](#6-appendix) for a description of the structure and format of this data.

 <!-- can be set to one of {"casc_agent_1", "casc_agent_2", "casc_agent_3", "casc_agent_4"} to generate our exact numbers. -->